chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 {{< warning >}}

-- PLEASE DO NOT MODIFY THE WORKSPACE PATH; it should always be "/hab/a2_deploy_workspace"
+- Do not modify the workspace path.
+It should always be `/hab/a2_deploy_workspace`
 - We currently don't support AD managed users in nodes.
 We only support local Linux users.
 - If you have configured a sudo password for the user, you must create an environment variable `sudo_password` and set the password as the variable's value.
 Example: `export sudo_password=<password>`.
 And then, run all sudo commands with the `sudo -E or --preserve-env` option.
 Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
 This is required for the `chef-automate` CLI to run the commands with sudo privileges.
 Please refer [this](/automate/ha_sudo_password/) for details.
 - If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)